-A human-scale solution to the biggest plastic pollution problem facing our ocean: Synthetic Microfibers
+A human-scale solution to the biggest pollution problem facing our ocean: Microfibers

-The single biggest plastic pollution problem facing our ocean is microfiber: trillions of pieces of tiny fibers flowing into the ocean – every time we use our washing machines.
-Our clothing is breaking up, sending this plastic microfiber out with the drain water – just one fleece jacket could shed over 81,000 pieces per garment per wash [source].
+The single biggest pollution problem facing our ocean is microfiber: trillions of pieces of tiny fibers flowing into the ocean – every time we use our washing machines.
+Our clothing is breaking up, sending this microfiber (made of plastic and chemical-covered non-plastics) out with the drain water – just one fleece jacket could shed up to 250,000 pieces per garment per wash [source].
 New York City, alone, could have 6.8 billion microfibers flowing into its harbor every day.
 We are all contributing to this problem.

 Above, watch Rozalia Project’s Founder/Executive Director, Rachael Miller, present about the problem and our solution on the Idea Stage at the US State Department’s Our Ocean Conference, or read on for more information.